flycheck/flycheck/doc/guide/usage.rst

 6. Parse the output of the tool, and report all errors and warnings.
 See :ref:`error-reporting`, for more information.
 7. If the buffer can be checked with another syntax checker, continue from step 4, but with the next syntax checker.
-This is called “chaining” of syntax checkers.
+This is called :term:`chaining` of syntax checkers.
 8. Run hooks in :hook:`flycheck-after-syntax-check-hook`.

 .. hook:: flycheck-after-syntax-check-hook